Union-Find Compaction: Provenance-Preserving Context Compression for LLM Agents

 4.1 Controlled study

-A synthetic 200-message DevOps conversation seeded with 40 verifiable facts.
+The controlled study uses the original, eager Python prototype: a synthetic 200-message DevOps conversation seeded with 40 verifiable facts.
+It tests whether topical clustering preserves recall, not whether deferred summarization reduces cost.
 Both methods use the same cheap summarizer (Haiku), the same token budget, and the same retrieval machinery.
-A strict LLM judge scores binary recall: “PostgreSQL 16.2” counts, “PostgreSQL” does not.
-McNemar’s test on the discordant pairs.
-Seven trials vary the summarizer, the compression ratio, retrieval, tuning, and timestamping.
+An LLM judge scores binary recall: “PostgreSQL 16.2” counts, “PostgreSQL” does not.
+McNemar’s test is applied to the discordant pairs.
+Seven trials vary the summarizer, compression ratio, retrieval, tuning, and timestamping.

 | # | Config | Flat | UF | p |